 Static application security testing (SAST) is a white-box testing method that examines the underlying framework and implementation of applications and APIs.
 Since they scan the source code without actually executing it, SAST tools can generate 100% code coverage.
 Using this approach is a good way to detect software vulnerabilities such as SQL injections and other OWASP top 10 bugs.

-Since SAST tools do not test the code during runtime, they tend to produce false positive results.
+Since SAST scanning tools do not test the code during runtime, they tend to produce false positive results.
 The challenge of this method is to manually weed out these false positives from the actual bug findings.
-Since some SAST tools (especially the dated ones) are not designed to identify API ingress points, they are most efficient when implemented alongside more specialized tools that can explore the structure of APIs.
+Since some SAST testing tools (especially the dated ones) are not designed to identify API ingress points, they are most efficient when implemented alongside more specialized API security tools that can explore the structure of APIs.

 Dynamic Application Security Testing (DAST)